stashh-labs/stashh-docs/docs/help/faq.md

 ## What currencies does Stashh support?

-Currently Stashh supports sales denominated in a variety of SNIP20 tokens including sSCRT, sUSDT, sETH, and sHUAHUA as well as SEFI and SIENNA.
+Currently Stashh supports sales denominated in a variety of SNIP20 tokens including sSCRT, sUSDT, sETH, sSTARS, and sHUAHUA as well as SEFI and SIENNA.

 Using the Buy With SCRT feature you can also pay in SCRT and the transaction will be conducted using a privacy preserving SNIP20 token.

 ## How much does it cost to sell a sNFT on Stashh?